davidbooth-dev/quality-assurance-and-testing/README.md

-# quality-assurance-and-testing
+# Quality Assurance and Testing with Chai
-Lear Javascript Assertions
+## Learn Javascript Assertions